 In my younger days when I was managing a more junior team, my leadership style was definitely more directive.
 As I have progressed in my career, my style has evolved towards a more collaborative approach, as the team I have now are very experienced and with strong functional skills.
 However, when the situation calls for it, a decisive leader will still have to make certain decisions without full consensus or often with limited information."

 "You determine your own future based on the choices you make.
 Over your career, you will have to make many difficult choices.
 For instance, should you take on a new job that offers more money, or do you stay with your company because you enjoy your job?
 Should you take some risk to over-deliver your goals, or do you play it safe?
 The choices you make will ultimately determine your own success or failure.

 I have faced these same choices many times over my career.
 Fortunately, since joining Hawley & Hazel, the management has helped me to achieve my career aspirations and given me enough autonomy to manage my business effectively.
 My advice to anyone seeking a progressive and sustainable career is to find a company that gives you the room to learn and grow, and find a boss that is able and willing to coach you."

-For more leadership advice, please read our interview with Standard Chartered Bank Malaysia's CFO, or contact us for a confidential discussion.
+For more leadership advice, please read our interview with the executive who rose through the ranks of an FMCG conglomerate, or contact us for a confidential discussion.